nickbhorton/linearmath/README.md

 ```

 ## Graphics Specific Functions
+### Object Transformation
+#### Model
-### View
+#### View (`mat::view`)
-The view matrix shift verticies into the cameras corrdinates.
+The view matrix transforms the scene from scene coordinates into the cameras coordinates.
+After a model transformation an object is defined relative scene corrdinates.
+The camera has some orientation with respect to scene corrdinates, ie the camera is located somewhere and has a viewing direction (this direction defines a new axis system).
+The matrix below is defines the view transformation.
 ```math
   \begin{bmatrix}
   cr_{x} && cr_{y} && cr_{z} && -\vec{cp} \cdot \vec{cr} \\